Salt in His Shoes

 Swish!: The Slam-Dunking, Alley-Ooping, High-Flying Harlem Globetrotters

-The Harlem Globetrotters introduced a basketball style and skill that had never been seen before.
-In this stylish picture book, the magical rhythm and energy that has been entertaining fans for years is captured across the pages.
+The Harlem Globetrotters introduced a style and skill that had never been seen before.
+In this appealing picture book, the magical rhythm and energy that has been entertaining fans for years is captured across the pages.
 Perseverance, grit, and talent are highlighted in this entertaining whirl across the courts.

-This Little Golden Book stars LeBron James and the Looney Tune characters in a basketball book based on the Space Jam movie.
-This action-packed basketball book covers all the negotiations involved in forming teams and playing the game.
+This Little Golden Book stars LeBron James and the Looney Tune characters in a book based on the Space Jam movie.
+This fast-paced story covers all the negotiations involved in forming teams and playing the game.
 Bugs Bunny plays a lead role, along with LeBron, in this zany book about basketball.

 H.O.R.S.E.